jjwaalan/SevereWeatherAlertSystem/README.md

 By Jonathan Waaland and Sean Moran

 SETUP:
+1. ensure module is in a place safe from water damage!
-1. plug arduino into power source
+2. plug arduino into power source
-2. to engage simulation mode, press button 3 times
+3. to engage simulation mode, press button 3 times
-3. sensor readings and storm status should appear on lcd display
+4. sensor readings and storm status should appear on lcd display